-The trio of melone, among it melon sorbet with foamed bacon, and the quartet of gambas lifted the curtain.
-My husband’s eyes were glazing.
-While we expressed our delight to the waiter, my five year old daughter answered that she didn’t like the food.
+To begin with, a trio of melone, among it melon sorbet with foamed bacon, and the quartet of gambas lifted the curtain.
+While my husband’s eyes were glazing we expressed our delight to the waiter.
+Not before long, my five year old daughter answered that she didn’t like the food.
 No problem … simple Viennese cuisine for her and my three year old son.
 If we hadn’t been short of a baby sitter, we would have gone on our own.
 We would have never found out that our kids missed out on a wonderful experience in the kitchen of one of the top gourmet restaurants in Vienna.

-The creamy polenta with onsen egg and a roundel of winter truffles was served.
-It was just one of Silvio’s compositions that he was rightly proud of.
-Its soft round taste dwarfed the previous symphony of regional pike perch and the composition of unstuffed organic goose liver.
+Second, the creamy polenta withonsenegg and a roundel of winter truffles was served.
+As we found out later, this was a recent creation that Silvio and his team were especially proud of.
+Its soft round taste dwarfed the previous symphony of regional pike perchand the composition of unstuffed organic goose liver.
 And that was difficult to achieve.

-The ultimate surprise was Silvio’s mushroom soil, an earthy brown texture with the most delicious mushroom flavour that unfolded beautifully on my tongue.
+However, the ultimate surprise was Silvio’s mushroom soil, an earthy brown texture with the most delicious mushroom flavour that unfolded beautifully on my tongue.
 “I love to baffle my guests”, Silvio told me later when I asked him what he was aiming for every day.
-He was not exaggerating.
+Truly he was not exaggerating.

 Every guest could watch his very own meal being prepared, via small video screens in the restaurant area.